Skip to main content

 Alpine Cuisine, Done Seriously

-Kitchen works within the Alpine cuisine tradition, a format that draws on regional produce, mountain-inflected flavour profiles, and the kind of grounded, ingredient-focused cooking that the broader European dining world has been paying closer attention to over the past decade.
-Vorarlberg sits at the intersection of Austrian, Swiss, and German culinary influences, and the leading Alpine kitchens in this corridor lean into that geographic specificity rather than smoothing it out.
+Kitchen works within the Alpine cuisine tradition, a format that draws on regional produce, mountain-inflected flavour profiles, the kind of grounded, ingredient-focused cooking that the broader European dining world has been paying closer attention to over the past decade.
+Vorarlberg sits at the intersection of Austrian, Swiss, German culinary influences, the leading Alpine kitchens in this corridor lean into that geographic specificity rather than smoothing it out.

 What that means practically for the explorer-type diner: expect cooking that references its setting, not cooking that could have been transplanted from any European capital.
-The Alpine genre, at its leading, offers a level of regional coherence you do not always find at more internationally minded tasting-menu restaurants.
+The Alpine genre, at its finest, offers a level of regional coherence you do not always find at more internationally minded tasting-menu restaurants.
 If you are travelling specifically to eat into a place rather than eat above it, Hörnlingen is calibrated for that.

 The Case for Weekend and Morning Visits